-The EMEP/EEA Guidebook 2019 chapters (EMEP/EEA, 2019) has continued to be considered, and update emission factors will be applied in the next year submission of the inventory with a focus to PAH estimates in order to improve the completeness, e.g. for PAH compounds, accuracy and reduce the uncertainty.
+The EMEP/EEA Guidebook 2019 chapters (EMEP/EEA, 2019) has continued to be considered but the 2023 version started to be used.
+The update of emission factors will be assessed and applied in the next year submission of the inventory with a focus to PAH estimates in order to improve the completeness, e.g. for PAH compounds, accuracy and reduce the uncertainty.